gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 3. Select **Advanced Options** and select and execute **Hostname**. _Pick a unique and easy to remember hostname.
 This will be used to connect later._
 4. Reboot your system `sudo reboot now`.

+## <a name="5"></a>Connect to the Internet

+### Ethernet

+The easiest way to do this is via Ethernet.
+Check if you are connected with `ifconfig eth`.
+From this output, make note of the **inet addr**.
+This is your Pi's IP address.

-## 5 WiFi
+### WiFi

-Time to get your Pi connected to your local network and then to the Internet.
+If you do not have an Ethernet connection, you will have to set up your wifi.
 This procedure assumes you are using a supported wifi USB dongle, are connecting to a simple shared key access point using DHCP, and are not using the GUI desktop to configure your connections.
 If you are using the full desktop, connect your wifi using the graphical Network Manager.
 See the [Debian wiki](https://wiki.debian.org/WiFi) for an excellent discussion.

-### Method 1 -  /etc/network/interfaces

-If the Pi just needs to connect to one network and won't be moving around much, use Method 1.
-If you are likely to go mobile with your Pi and need to connect to multiple networks, do the initial setup with Method 1 and then move on to Method 2.

 1. `sudo nano /etc/network/interfaces`
 2. Add the following to this file